 When microwave power levels are too high, you will singe the edges of your food.
 Experiment with your microwave to find your ideal setting.

-So, read on to learn how microwave power levels work.
+There are many other things to learn about microwaves, including different types like flatbed microwaves and using a microwave steamer, So, read on to learn how microwave power levels work.

 Most microwave ovens offer preset power levels that allow you to fine-tune your cook time.
 You can use microwave power levels to avoid overcooking or burning recipes that require a long time to cook thoroughly.
 For example, dense foods with a high sugar or fat content heat quickly, so controlling what powers a microwave with more nuance gives you better results.